-Individuals wishing to apply as a "Conditional" Developmental Specialist for ADRS Early Intervention through the District Offices must complete the AEIS Vendor Application (available for download on the AEIS website at www.rehab.alabama.gov/services/ei) and submit the application along with official transcripts to the state office for confirmation.
-If approved, the candidate must enroll in the Developmental Specialist Certification//Mentorship upon hire.
+Individuals wishing to apply as a "Conditional" Developmental Specialist for ADRS Early Intervention through the District Offices must complete the AEIS Vendor Application and submitted to the CSPD coordinator.
+If approved, the candidate must complete the Developmental Specialist Certification//Mentorship within 6 months.